 St. Lucie County School Board approves millage tax

-St. Lucie Public Schools board met Tuesday night to decide whether to put a new millage tax on the November ballot.
+St. Lucie Public Schools board met Tuesday night to decide whether to continue the millage tax and put it on the November ballot.

 The decision comes at a time when inflation costs have hit record highs.